 - Stop loss orders can be used to limit your losses as a stop loss order and lock-in profits from a trade once a certain price is reached.

-- Stop loss orders are a type of market order that are triggered when a stop price is touched by the market price.
-As a result, they are not added to the order book.
+- Stop loss orders are a type of market order that are triggered when the trigger price is touched by the mark price (=index price).
+These orders are not added to the order book.

-- Once a stop price is reached, the stop loss order turns into a market order and is executed immediately.
+- Once the mark price reaches the trigger price, the stop loss order effectively turns into a market order and is executed immediately.

 Stop Loss Order Example

 Suppose you go long on bitcoin with 10,000 BTC-PERP contracts at a price of $10,000.
 If you want to limit your downside for this trade, you can set a stop loss order at $9,900 to limit your loss to approximately $100.
 If the mark price declines to $9,900, then the stop loss order at this price will be executed and you'd realise a loss of $100.

 However, you can also use a stop loss order to sell at $10,500 once the price rises to $10,550 to profitably exit the position.
 If the mark price eventually turns south and hits your stop loss at $10,500, the order is executed.
 The position of 10,000 BTC-PERP contracts is sold, generating a profit of $500.

 Stop loss orders can be executed on the Interdax platform using the order panel on the upper left-hand side.
 Click on ‘Stop Loss'.

 Select between a stop loss order to buy or a stop loss order to sell, then choose the trigger price.
 A stop loss order allows you to buy or sell at market once a specified price is reached (which is known as the trigger price).